marcaube/ObHighchartsBundle/README.md

 javascript to display the graph.
 I needed something to do the heavy lifting for me and take care of the boilerplate code.

-When I found HighRoller, the PHP wrapper, I just had to make a bundle I could reuse accross my projects.
-This project is in a ***really*** early stage as I don't know yet how I'm going to do things.
+When I found HighRoller, a PHP wrapper for Highcharts, I just had to make a bundle I could reuse accross my projects.
+This project is in a ***really*** early stage as I don't know yet how this bundle is going to evolve.

-I'd like to be able to define things in the controller, and change the way the graph/chart appears depending on the data.
-I'd also like to have template tags to do the same thing directly in the view.

 ## How to get started